Ralo93/Bachelor-Thesis/README.md

 Their README includes all necessary information about requirements, installation, running ALEVIN, features and their basic directory structure. <br>

 ### Technologies <br>
 Technologies I personally have used are Java, JUnit, Gradle and Eclipse.
-For the technologies involved check the exREADME.md.
+For all the technologies involved check the exREADME.md.

 ## Illustrations <br>
 ## Scope of functionalities <br>